-I think feel that I wasn’t ready for it.
+Chris Sabin: I think feel that I wasn’t ready for it.
 I had just come back from an injury, actually two surgeries on both of my knees.
 I was out for about two years.
-Then, I am back and two months later they want to put the title on me, and don’t get me wrong I am grateful for the experience, it’s really cool, but I personally know that I wasn’t ready.
-I was gone for two years, before that I was a tag team wrestler for several years, so I really hadn’t found my own identity as a singles wrestler.
+Then, I am back and two months later they want to put the title on me.
+Don’t get me wrong I am grateful for the experience, it’s really cool.
+But I personally know that I wasn’t ready.
+I was gone for two years, before that I was a tag team wrestler for several years.
+So I really hadn’t found my own identity as a singles wrestler.
 And I don’t think I really found that until after the title reign was over and I turned into a heel.
 I think that allowed my personality and my charisma to show, that part of my act came out.

 I really wish I had become a heel when I became the world heavyweight champion, but it is what it is.
 That’s why I view it as disappointing with the exception of the 1-2-3 and the crowd pop and the reaction, that was one of the coolest moments of my career without a doubt.
 Being able to do something with Hulk Hogan was really cool, you know, I grew up watching him.
 I just felt like I wasn’t ready at that time and I knew I could have done better.
 Unfortunately, I never got another chance though.

 Upon your return to Ring of Honor, you emerged as a member of the Knights of the Rising Dawn.
 How did that all initially come about, and what did you most enjoy about that period of time, working with fellow Impact alumni Christopher Daniels and Frankie Kazarian?